 When it comes to traffic fatalities by country, the statistics show that the highest rates of fatalities are reported in low-income countries like Liberia (35.7 deaths per 100,000 residents), Burundi (34.7), Burkina Faso (30.5).
 As expected, rich countries have the lowest traffic fatalities rates.
 Switzerland reports only 2.7 deaths, followed by the UK with 3.1, and Scandinavian countries with 2.8 to 4.
 The US is in the middle of the list, with a score of 12.4 traffic-related deaths per 100,000 residents, while Canada has only 5.17.

-8. The traffic accident reports show that, on average, 361 Americans die in car crashes during the Memorial Day weekend.
+8. The traffic accident reports show that there were 448 fatal car crashes during the 2021 Memorial Day weekend.

 9. Electric scooters are becoming an important factor in road accidents reports, as seven people died in accidents involving this kind of transport.